mGalarnyk/datasciencecoursera/Stanford_Machine_Learning/Week8/UnsupervisedLearningQuiz.md

 True or False | Statement | Explanation
 --- | --- | ---
-True | Randomly initialize the cluster centroids |
-False | Test on the cross-validation set | Any sort of testing is outside the scope of K-means algorithm itself True | Move the cluster centroids, where the centroids, μ<sub>k</sub> are updated | The cluster update is the second step of the K-means loop
+False | Randomly initialize the cluster centroids | Done earlier False | Test on the cross-validation set | Any sort of testing is outside the scope of K-means algorithm itself True | Move the cluster centroids, where the centroids, μ<sub>k</sub> are updated | The cluster update is the second step of the K-means loop
-True | The cluster assignment step, where the parameters c<sup>(i)</sup> are updated | The cluster update is the second step of the K-means loop.
+True | The cluster assignment step, where the parameters c<sup>(i)</sup> are updated | This is the correst first step of the Kmeans loop

 Question 4
 ----------